maleich/CS-lesson-plans/Files.md

 Be careful - pay attention to data types as you do this!
 Use `print(type(x))` to determine the type of an element `x ` if you aren't sure!

-If you don't like long decimals, you can use the `round(x,y)` function, where the first argument is the variable you want to round and the second argument is the number of decimal places you want.
+At the end, rouond your answer to the hundredths place.
+You can use the `round(x,y)` function, where the first argument is the variable you want to round and the second argument is the number of decimal places you want.